-The process of starting a business – and the tax you’ll need to pay – depend on the type of business you’re setting up, but all businesses will need to be registered with the Dutch Chamber of Commerce.
+The process of starting a business – and the tax you’ll need to pay – depend on the type of business you’re setting up, but all businesses will need to be registered with the Kamer van Koophandel (KvK), which is the Dutch Chamber of Commerce.
 You can learn more in our guides to running a business in the Netherlands and Dutch business culture.

 Dutch investment funds

 A range of investment funds are available in the Netherlands.
 When you put money into an investment fund, it’s pooled with money from other investors.
 The fund is overseen by a fund manager, who invests the money based on a set financial strategy – for example tracking a financial market or outperforming a specific index.
 You can invest in funds through banks or specialist investment brokers.